About us

 Director of Resilient Families

 Liz Toro is the co-owner of Sitter Network (L&A Babysitting Inc).
 She is compassionate in assisting first responder and military parents with their childcare needs as outside managing the babysitting business, she works primarily in law enforcement.
-Liz worked in the NYPD prior and is currently NCPD.
 Her goal and dream is to create a system with the assistance of a grant for low cost childcare for first responder and military personnel which will hopefully help combat the mental health crisis that is currently affecting so many first responder families, especially those who are widows and widowers.

 Advisory Board Members